Katendrecht: History

-Chinese
+The Chinese

 Before the Second World War, Katendrecht had the largest Chinese community in Europe, mainly due to shipping.
 Many Chinese migrants lived here in very simple boarding houses.
 There were also occasions where opium was used.
 After the Second World War, mainly Guangdonese people started the first Chinese restaurants here.
 In 2011, the project “China op de Kaap” commemorated on 100 years of Chinese in the Netherlands.
 Today, the Chinatown on Katendrecht has almost disappeared, only a few Chinese shops remain.
 Currently Chinatown can now be found in the center of Rotterdam.
 Katendrecht also used to have its own Chinese church, which was dismantled many years ago and which has recently returned.

 Renovation

-Until well into the eighties, the district was mainly known as a red light district and Chinatown, and it still has that image among many Rotterdam citizens.
+Until well into the eighties, the district was mainly known as a red light district and Chinatown and it still has that image among many Rotterdam citizens.
 From 2010 onwards, Katendrecht is losing its status as a problem district.
-Recent renovations have transformed the neighborhood and in the area there are still many renovation projects.
+Recent renovations have transformed the neighborhood and there are still many ongoing renovation projects in the area.
 Old rental properties are refurbished and then sold.
 For two years in a row the safety index of the municipality of Rotterdam shows that Katendrecht can be seen as one of the safest neighborhoods in the city.
 The peninsula already features a green quay with a pedestrian promenade, a docking point for the water taxi and several works of art, including the statue of Ketelbinkie.
-There is a ramp which the amphibious bus can use to make a cruise on the Maas.
-The historic passenger steamship SS Rotterdam has anchored at the edge of Katendrecht since August 2008 becoming a major attraction.
-The Provimi factory, an animal feed industry, is still located on Veerlaan, showing the industrial roots of the area.
+There is a ramp which the amphibious bus can use to take a cruise on the Maas.
+The historic passenger steamship SS Rotterdam has been anchored on the edge of Katendrecht since August 2008, becoming a major attraction.
+The Provimi factory, an animal feed producer, is still located on Veerlaan, showing the industrial roots of the area.
 The factory complex, together with the Codrico factory, is one of the two still active port-related companies in Katendrecht.